pchaganti/gx-NoA/README.md

 *   **Deep Runs & Benchmarking**: I don't have access to systems like Google's DeepMind, so it would be fantastic if someone with a powerful local rig could run and benchmark moderate-to-large QNNs.
 *   **Thinking Models Support**: Help integrate support for dedicated "thinking models".
 *   **P2P Networking for Distributed Mining:** My background is in Python and AI, not distributed systems.
 A long-term vision is a P2P networking layer to allow multiple users to connect their instances and collectively "mine" a solution to a massive problem.
 If you have experience here, I would love to collaborate.
-*   **Checkpoint Import/Export**: Implement a mechanism that allows you to save a QNN run and pick it up where you left off, making the system more crash-resistant.
+*   **Checkpoint Import/Export**: A basic version is implemented, but expanding this to allow saving a run mid-epoch would make the system more crash-resistant.

 ## What's Next?
 The current focus is on polishing and debugging existing features to reach a beta phase.
 After that, the next iteration will introduce specialized modes and advanced capabilities:

 *   **Story Telling Mode:** A dedicated mode for generating complex narratives, characters, and plots.
 *   **World Simulation Mode:** For creating and simulating intricate worlds with consistent lore, physics, and histories, perfect for RPGs and theoretical systems.
-*   **Recursive Module Stitching:** An advanced feature enabling the system to design, code, and recursively assemble different software modules to create complex, full-stack applications from a high-level prompt.
+*   **Recursive Module Stitching:** The initial implementation allows code validation and context feedback.
+The next step is to enable the system to design, code, and recursively assemble different software modules to create complex, full-stack applications from a high-level prompt.
-*   **Export your QNN:** Soon you will be able to import and export your QNN in plain JSON format, so other people can prompt it, at just a few mbs of size.
+*   **Export your QNN:** This is now implemented!
+You can import and export your QNN in plain JSON format, so other people can prompt it, at just a few MBs of size.

 ## Hyperparameters & Hardware Guidelines ⚙️